Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Introduction

-Remarkably, $C_\infty(1)$ is equal to the logarithm of the golden ratio.
+Remarkably, $C_\infty(1)$ is equal to the logarithm of the golden ratio and $C_\infty(2)$ is $1$ b/u.
 In Section~\ref{Section5} the capacity results are applied to various special cases.
 In particular, we transform (\ref{Intro:Single_Source_C}) into a convex optimization program with linear objective and provide numerical solutions for $C_{m-1}(q)$ for different values of~$m$ and~$q$.
-In the case of a single relay channel with a source and a relay source, an explicit expression of the cut-set bound and of the achievable segment on the cut-set bound will be stated.
-We finally show that the proposed coding strategy is superior to network coding in the case of the wireless, half-duplex constrained butterfly network.
+Further, the single relay channel with a source and a relay source and binary transmission alphabet is considered and an explicit expression of the cut-set bound and of the achievable segment on the cut-set bound is computed.
+We finally show that the proposed coding strategy can be applied to wireless trees and to the half-duplex constrained butterfly network.
+In the latter case the proposed timing strategy outperforms the well-known XOR-based network coding strategy.